Meuse–Argonne offensive: Opposing forces

 The American forces initially consisted of 15 divisions of the U.S. First Army commanded by General John J. Pershing until October 16 and then by Lieutenant General Hunter Liggett.
 The logistics were planned and directed by then Colonel George C. Marshall.
 The French forces next to them consisted of 31 divisions, including the Fourth Army (under Henri Gouraud) and the Fifth Army (under Henri Mathias Berthelot).
 The U.S. divisions of the AEF were oversized (12 battalions per division versus the French-British-German nine battalions per division), being up to twice the size of other Allies' battle-depleted divisions upon arrival, but the French and other Allied divisions had been partly replenished prior to the Grand Offensive, so both the U.S. and French contributions in troops were considerable.
 All of the heavy equipment (tanks, artillery, and aircraft) was provided by the Allies (mainly by the French Army).
 For the Meuse–Argonne front alone, this represented 2,780 artillery pieces, 380 tanks, and 840 planes.

-Concerning armored support, the 35th Division was completed by the 1st Tank Brigade (under George S. Patton) with 127 American-crewed Renault FT light tank and 28 French-crewed Schneider medium tanks.
-The 3d US Tank brigade with 250 French-crewed tank was also involved supporting the V Corps.
+For armored support, the 35th Division was completed by the 1st Tank Brigade (under George S. Patton) with 127 American-crewed Renault FT light tank and 28 French-crewed Schneider medium tanks.
+The 3rd US Tank brigade with 250 French-crewed tank was also involved supporting the V Corps.
 The 37th and 79th Division were augmented with a French tank regiment (Renault FT light tank) and 2 groups of medium tank (St-Chamond).
 The 91st Division was augmented with an equivalent force (1 light tank regiment and 2 groups medium tank).

 As the battle progressed, both the Americans and the French brought in reinforcements.
 Eventually, 22 American divisions participated in the battle at one time or another, representing two full field armies.
 Other French forces involved included the 2nd Colonial Corps, under Henri Claudel, which had also fought alongside the AEF at the Battle of Saint-Mihiel earlier in September 1918.

 The opposing forces were wholly German.
 During this period of the war, German divisions procured only 50 percent or less of their initial strength.
 The 117th Division, which opposed the U.S. 79th Division during the offensive's first phase, had only 3,300 men in its ranks.
 Morale varied among German units.
 For example, divisions that served on the Eastern front had high morale, while conversely divisions that had been on the Western front had poor morale.
 Resistance grew to approximately 200,000–450,000 German troops from the Fifth Army of Group Gallwitz commanded by General Georg von der Marwitz.
 The Americans estimated that they opposed parts of 44 German divisions overall, though many fewer at any one time.

-Objective

-The Allied objective was the capture of the railway hub at Sedan that would break the railway network supporting the German Army in France and Flanders.